 Fully equipped kitchen and washer and dryer.
 All linen is provided.
-Our maid has access to our washer and dryer but please do not overload, our house keeper can also do laundry for an additional fee to be arranged with Rebecca.
+You will access to our washer and dryer but please do not overload, our house keeper can also do laundry for an additional fee to be arranged with Rebecca.
 Twice-a-week cleaning service and gardening services are provided at no cost to you.
 Cable TV, broadband internet, and wi-fi are all included.

 Linens and Towels

-We supply all essential household goods, including linens and towels, but please do not take our towels to the beach.
+We supply all essential household goods, including linens and towels, please no towels to the beach.

-We have two TV sets for your use, with 66 cable channels, as well as DVD and VCR players, and a small library of movies.
-A high-speed Internet service will provide those who bring laptops or netbooks with a fast, reliable wi-fi service at our cost, for which Rebecca will provide a password.
+We have one TV set for your use, with 66 cable channels, as well as DVD and VCR players, and a small library of movies.
+A high-speed internet service will provide those who bring laptops or netbooks with a fast, reliable wi-fi service at our cost, for which Rebecca will provide a password.
 We have speakers that connect with personal devices for music, as well as a separate player that can be used in lower level room.
-Our house telephone line (phone number hidden) does not permit international calls but can be used for local taxis and food delivery.
+Our house telephone line does not permit international calls but can be used for local taxis and food delivery.
 There is an internet cafe nearby and more in Quepos and many along the road to Manuel Antonio Park and beaches.

 Please respect our home as you would your own.
 We do not rent it as a profit-making business, but only to ensure that we will not have to lay off any of our loyal, longterm staff for the months we aren’t there.
 We hope you have as pleasant a stay as we do when we are there, and at the end of it, if you have any comments - useful, critical or otherwise - please let Rebecca know.
 Also, please feel free to use our guest book and Airbnb reviews to recommend some of your favourite "to-dos" for other guests.
 Enjoy the house and the wonders of nature and Tico culture that surrounds it.
 Smoking is permitted outside on the many patios.
 Pets are allowed but discouraged because of the local wildlife.